 - We have increased support for staff development in teaching and learning and have strengthened the focus on teaching excellence in our staff recruitment and reward processes.
-The proportion of staff with a recognised teaching qualification has increased during this period from 46% in 2014/15 to 75.7% in 2021/22. - We have embedded the online management of assessment and feedback, allowing staff and students to access materials with immediacy and over a longer period. - We have implemented a new Academic Tutor System to help foster a sense of an academic community and support Tutors in identifying students who might need additional support. - We have implemented initiatives to strengthen the partnership between students and staff through collaborative awards, and programme design and monitoring. - We have improved the learning environment enabling students to engage more productively in their studies.
+The proportion of teaching staff with a recognised teaching qualification has increased during this period from 46% in 2014/15 to 74.1% in 2022/23. - We have embedded the online management of assessment and feedback, allowing staff and students to access materials with immediacy and over a longer period. - We have adopted an institutional position on learning capture (which allows students to revisit recordings of lectures), which has seen its widespread adoption across the institution, - We have implemented a new Academic Tutor System to help foster a sense of an academic community and support Tutors in identifying students who might need additional support. - We have implemented initiatives to strengthen the partnership between students and staff through collaborative awards, and programme design and monitoring. - We have improved the learning environment enabling students to engage more productively in their studies.
 We have modernised existing facilities and developed new buildings and spaces, including a major redevelopment of the Library and improvements to informal social and study spaces aligned to students' preferred working environment.
-Students now have 24-hour access to the Library during term-time. - We have improved support for students' transition to University through a mentoring scheme, which assigns current students as mentors to new undergraduates for the first term of study. - We have created a supported online study skills course to support students in their transition to higher education. - We have introduced Peer Assisted Learning, which supports the sharing of knowledge and learning within a subject-based student community. - We have worked to raise students' aspirations through both central and local initiatives.
+Students now have 24-hour access to the Library during term-time.

+- We have improved support for students' transition to University through a mentoring scheme, which assigns current students as mentors to new undergraduates for the first term of study. - We have created a supported online study skills course to support students in their transition to higher education. - We have introduced Peer Assisted Learning, which supports the sharing of knowledge and learning within a subject-based student community. - We have worked to raise students' aspirations through both central and local initiatives.
 The Thrive career mentoring scheme has encouraged students to aim high and achieve the results needed for their chosen career.
-We have also promoted placement years across the institution with a consequent increase in the number of students taking these opportunities; placements are often associated with higher academic performance and better employment outcomes.

-- Schools have introduced local initiatives tailored to their student population and their discipline. - Through our Access and Participation Plans, we have been working to improve outcomes for students experiencing social and educational disadvantage.
+We have also promoted placement years across the institution with a consequent increase in the number of students taking these opportunities; placements are often associated with higher academic performance and better employment outcomes. - Schools have introduced local initiatives tailored to their student population and their discipline. - Through our Access and Participation Plans, we have been working to improve outcomes for students experiencing social and educational disadvantage.

-More recent initiatives, where the impact is not yet reflected in the data for this report, include a comprehensive review of undergraduate and postgraduate curricula as part of the Portfolio Review Programme, continuing work on assessment and feedback practices, introduction of learning capture (which allows students to revisit recordings of lectures), and work on approaches to Group Work.
+More recent initiatives, where the impact is not yet reflected in the data for this report, include a comprehensive review of undergraduate and postgraduate curricula as part of the Portfolio Review Programme, continuing work on assessment and feedback practices, and work on approaches to Group Work.